erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - General
 --------------

-### Core
-- Move away from using metadata to distinguish assembled/disassembled blocks; this will fix client lag on assembly/disassembly

 ### Graphics & UI
-- Highlight inventory slots when they are exposed via the right-hand-side buttons
+- Highlight inventory & fluid slots dynamically when they are exposed via the right-hand-side buttons
+- Change all UI strings to be in the localization file to allow for full localization

 ### Reactor Mechanics
-- Radiation reflectors: a passive internal block that reverses the direction of a radiation packet, at the cost of some scattering
 - Radiation refractor: a passive internal block that refracts radiation (changes direction by up to 90deg), at the cost of some scattering

 Wishlist